On the formal affine Hecke algebra: Introduction

 The second part of this paper considers formal affine Hecke algebra of some specific types of formal group laws.
 For a (one-dimensional commutative) formal group law

 such that $a:=a_{11}$ is invertible in $R$, we define a new formal group law $\tilF$ and call it the associated normalization of $F$.
 This new formal group law is isomorphic to $F$ but with more explicit and simple formal inverse element.
 With the normalization, we simplify the notations and relations of the formal (affine) Demazure algebra $\DF$ and the formal (affine) Hecke algebra $\HF$.
-Moreover, we show that (Theorem \ref{thm:hecke}), when $a$ is invertible, the coefficients appeared in the braid type relations of the generators $T^F_{s_{\al_i}}$ belong to the formal group algebra for root systems of all types (except for type $G_2$).
+Moreover, we show that (Theorem \ref{thm:hecke}), when $a$ is invertible, the coefficients appearing in the braid type relations of the generators $T^F_{s_{\al_i}}$ belong to the formal group algebra for root systems of all types (except for type $G_2$).
 This provides a different proof of Theorem \ref{thm:mainhecke} with more explicit coefficients.
-We hope that such simplification will make the study of the formal affine Hecke algebras easier.
+Moreover, this method does not use the torsion index, so it could be generalized to the setting when one considers the corresponding formal affine Hecke algebra of Kac-Moody algebras.
+This will be treated in a forthcoming paper.
+Moreover, we hope that such simplification will make the study of the formal affine Hecke algebra easier.

 The paper is organized as follows: In Section 2 we recall the notation of formal group algebra and the Demazure--Lusztig type operators, in Section 3 we recall the definition of formal affine Demazure algebra and the formal affine Hecke algebra.
 In Section 4 we consider the action of the formal affine Hecke algebra on the formal group algebra, and prove the main result (Theorem \ref{thm:mainhecke}).
-In Section 5 we define the notion of normal formal group laws, and use it to simplify the notations of the formal affine Hecke algebra in Section 6.
+In Section 5 we define the notion of normal formal group laws, and use it to simplify the notations of the formal affine Demazure algebra and the formal affine Hecke algebra in Section 6.